adiwg/mdEditor-doc/tutorial/add-new-record.md

 {% endhint %}

 #### Record Title <i class="fa fa-asterisk required" title="Required"> </i>
-> This is the title you assign to the resource described by this metadata record.
-In addition to becoming part of your metadata record, the title will be used in the left side-bar to identify your record.
+Here is where you will assign a title that will describe the main resource of this metadata record.
+In addition to becoming part of your metadata record, this title will also be used in the left side-bar to identify and access your record.

 {% hint style='working' %}
   Enter your Record Title.
 {% endhint %}

 {% hint style='info' %}
-> Notice the record title appears in the left side-bar as you type the title in the edit panel.
-When you want to access the record later, you'll do that from the left side-bar.
+Notice the record title appears in the left side-bar as you type the title in the edit panel.
+When you want to access the record in the future, you'll do that from the left side-bar.
 {% endhint %}

 #### Resource Types <i class="fa fa-asterisk required" title="Required"> </i>
 Choose a resource type for the main resource described by this metadata record.
+Resource type describes the broad category of the main resource, e.g. "dataset", "project", "software", or "sciencePaper".
+The select control will provide these and other resource types for you to choose from.
 You may optionally provide a name for the resource.

 {% hint style='working' %}
   Enter a Resource Type and Resource Name.